 This member of the Schlumbergia genus is sometimes identified as a specific species (or the Buckleyi cultivar group) and sometimes as the entire genus.

 What sets it apart from the thanksgiving cactus (also Schlumbergia) is simply the time it blooms.

-Despite this being a somewhat easygoing houseplant, you’ll want the best conditions for the best blooms.
+Despite this being an easygoing houseplant, you’ll want the best conditions for the best blooms.